 For a more complete description of careers in respiratory therapy, refer to the website of the American Association for Respiratory Care.![]()

-The selection process for the RT Program clinical component begins each spring.
-Students should be aware of the following requirements and procedures regarding clinical selection:
+The selection process for the RT Clinical Program begins each Spring.
+Students should be aware of the following requirements and procedures regarding program selection:

-Students will be notified by mail of acceptance or rejection for entry into summer clinical course work.
+*Students will be notified by email of acceptance or rejection for entry into Summer clinical course work.
 Clinical class size is determined by clinical site availability and employment statistics.

 All students selected for respiratory therapy clinicals must provide all required clinical information (listed earlier in this section) including: